 The Scott County, Ky., and LeRoy, Ill., FFA alumni affiliates were the 1997 outstanding affiliate award winner and runner-up.
-The award is given to affiliates for an outstanding program of activities in support of local FFA chapters
+The award is given to affiliates for an outstanding program of activities in support of local FFA chapters and agricultural education programs.
+Listed here are activities that each affiliate conducts and wo agriculture teachers shared their insights and strategies for building this most important partnership with alumni members.

-and agricultural

-education programs.

-Listed here are activities that

-each affiliate conducts and

-may spark ideas for you.